 Executive Director (Faculty Position)

-The Executive Director oversees staff administration at the Institute, including identification of staffing needs, staff recruitment and hiring, performance assessment, salary administration, and other personnel matters.
-S/he meets regularly with all faculty and staff at the Institute who have supervisory roles to foster effective staff supervisory practices, and leads regular staff meetings.
+The Executive Director works with the Regan Director to oversee staff administration at the Institute, including identification of staffing needs, staff recruitment and hiring, performance assessment, salary administration, and other personnel matters.
+The Executive Director serves as the direct supervisor for the Associate Director for Finance, the Events and Visiting Fellows Program Manager, and the Associate Director for Alumni Affairs, and works closely with the Program Director for Communications.
+S/he also works with directors and staff of Institute initiatives on staffing and other operational issues; meets regularly with all faculty and staff at the Institute who have supervisory roles to foster effective staff supervisory practices; and chairs regular staff meetings.
 In carrying out these responsibilities, the Executive Director consults with the Keough School Associate Dean for Operations and Human Resources personnel.

 The Executive Director works closely with the Regan Director to define and operationalize the strategic objectives of the Institute.
 The Institute is currently developing a new strategic plan, and the Executive Director will play a key role in advancing initiatives and themes identified in this plan.
 Working in collaboration with the Director of Global Advancement in the Dean’s Office, the Executive Director contributes to fundraising initiatives to advance the strategic plan by helping to refine fundraising objectives and articulate these objectives to the Institute’s Advisory Board and other key stakeholders.
 S/he develops and manages new projects, facility renovation, and other strategic initiatives that advance the Institute’s goals, and cultivates understanding and support for Institute strategic initiatives within the Keough School, at the University, and among key external constituencies.